 Key to projections is the need to understand what level of control of emissions is occurring in the base year and, therefore, what further control may occur in the future.
 Most of the solvent in products is designed to be evaporated (i.e. emitted during use of the product).
 For example, the solvent in aerosols is released when the product is discharged from the aerosol can and solvents in heatset offset inks need to be driven off from the printed substrate.
 So, in the worst case, all or almost all of the solvent content in products can be emitted.
 Control of NMVOC emissions in most cases can be achieved either through capturing/destroying the emission or by reducing or eliminating the potential for emission in the first place by reformulating the product (e.g. to use water as a solvent instead).
 For some uses of solvent, such as cleaning/degreasing, it is possible to minimise the emissions themselves by better control and containment of processes.
 Unfortunately for the inventory compiler, a wide range of strategies will often be employed within a sector, so it is difficult to develop robust projections (or historical emission estimates) without first understanding, in some detail, what techniques are already in use in a sector and what will be done in future.
 Regulators and trade bodies may be able to provide a good overview of practices within sectors and so consultation with one or both is recommended.
 For industrial solvent use, it is vital to remember that solvent-using products may be used by both large, regulated, processes and smaller operations that are not subject to the same regulations.
 For some types of processes, such as coil coating, it is highly likely that all sites will be large and regulated, whereas, for other processes, such as vehicle refinishing, there may be very significant quantities of products used by small businesses.
 Understanding how much of a sector is unregulated is therefore essential and trade bodies may be able to help in this area.

-Regulations such as the IED recognise that a range of strategies are appropriate for solvent-using processes and therefore not only provide differing requirements for different sectors but also allow flexibility in the strategies employed by operators (e.g. in the fugitive emission limit values, where operators can select whatever strategies they wish to meet the limits).
+Regulations such as the Directive (EU) 2024/1785 (IED) recognise that a range of strategies are appropriate for solvent-using processes and therefore not only provide differing requirements for different sectors but also allow flexibility in the strategies employed by operators (e.g. in the fugitive emission limit values, where operators can select whatever strategies they wish to meet the limits).
 Annex VII of the IED may be useful for compilers, since the emission limit values and fugitive emission limit values could be used to model the impact of the directive on NMVOC emissions from most types of industrial solvent use.
 Similarly, Directive 2004/42/EC gives detailed VOC content limit values (in Annex II) for different types of decorative coatings that could be used to model reductions in NMVOC emissions.
 In both cases, however, it would be necessary to have a detailed historical inventory that provided detail by sector and also established the baseline level of control.